 13. Do remember that loans have interest and fees attached to them

-When you’re in a financial bind and get an offer for a loan that could help you out, you might be tempted to grasp on to this life raft without thinking about everything that goes along with it.
+When you’re in a financial bind and get an offer for a personal loan online that could help you out, you might be tempted to grasp on to this life raft without thinking about everything that goes along with it.
 It’s important to remember that unsecured short-term loans often come with high fees and interest rates that you’ll need to pay.
 It’s important that you make sure you understand what these fees will be before you accept the loan offer, and make sure you’ll have the ability to pay them off.

 14. Do leave room in your budget for savings